holloway87/alarm-server/README.md

 The first part is the timer key, the second part, separated with a semicolon, is the next alarm date for the timer.

+## Clients

+A simple console client script can be used with the `client.py` file.

+There's also a react js web interface, available [here](https://github.com/holloway87/alarm-server-web-client).